 - Egg: Eggs, olive oil, and lemon are what these muffins taste like!
 So use the best eggs you can, at room temperature.

 - Olive Oil: Make sure to use high quality extra virgin olive oil here.
-These muffins taste like the oil you'll use (that's the point!) so make it a good one!
-Read all about baking with olive oil here.
+These muffins taste like the oil you'll use (that's the point!), so make it a good one!
+I personally like using a fruity extra virgin olive oil to make these muffins (such as arbequina), though you can substitute the oil of your choice.

-- Lemon Zest: The classic muffins use lemon zest, but you can substitute orange zest, lime zest or spices like cinnamon, cardamom, or nutmeg.
+- Lemon Zest: The classic muffins use lemon zest, but you can substitute orange or lime zest, or spices like cinnamon, cardamom, or nutmeg.

 See recipe card for full information on ingredients and quantities.